ljlclark/LJCPHPProjects/README.md

 LJCDbAccessLib.php

-The Database Access functions are encapsulated in class LJCDbAccess.
+The PDO Database Access functions are encapsulated in class LJCDbAccess.

 LJCDataManagerLib.php

 A high-level, message based Data Access approach is encapsulated in class LJCDataManager.

+The LJCDataManager class contains a reference to LJCDbAccess to perform the low-level PDO Database Access.

 LJCCollectionLib.php